 Mali is a large, landlocked country in Western Africa, two thirds of which is desert.
 Despite exporting cotton and other resources across Africa and beyond, the country is one of the world's poorest.

 The sanitation situation is even worse.
 Over 12 million people don't have access to a proper toilet – 75% of the population.
-Coupled with poor hygiene, this crisis kills over 9,000 children die every year.
-One child in ten dies before the age of five.
+Coupled with poor hygiene, this crisis kills over 4,500 children under five every year because of diarrhoeal diseases caused by poor water and sanitation.

 Work is hard to find and many people lack a basic education.
 Even when employment opportunities are available, in agriculture or fishing, there is little time to work or study after walking long distances for water.